Center for Citizen Initiatives: Productivity Enhancement Program

 In 1994 Sharon Tennison found research done by the Marshall Plan's original Productivity Tours designer, Jim Silberman who promoted the Marshall concept to work for post-Socialist countries.
 Tennison began immediately to adapt the Productivity Tours information into a program for Russia in the 1990s.
 CCI began implementing the experiment first in 1994 and titled it the Productivity Enhancement Program (PEP).
 Over the years, PEP became CCI's largest and most dramatically effective program.
 For more than fifteen years PEP was in constant experimentation.
 As Russian entrepreneurs evolved rapidly, the program had to be updated and refined every year.
 From the beginning, CCI partnered with Rotary Clubs across America, in addition to Kiwanis, Optimist, Soroptimist and Lion's Clubs.
 Over 500 Rotary clubs participated, some taking up to eleven delegations every year.
 The extraordinary amount of volunteerism brought to PEP kept program costs low and the benefits, in terms of numbers of Russian entrepreneurs served, high.
 CCI never paid hosting civic clubs or American business trainers - they all gave their time and expertise pro bono to PEP.

 In 2004 CCI's State Department contract was terminated prematurely.
 CCI developed the means to keep the program running and eventually Russian entrepreneurs were paying the full costs of training and CCI's operational costs.
 By 2008, to keep PEP afloat, CCI had cut staff, moved operations, reduced salaries and the number of PEP participants.
-In late 2008 as Russia was pulled into the global financial crisis, Russian entrepreneurs were no longer able to pay for the business training in the U.S. Participants canceled 2009 training trips, and CCI was forced to close the doors of the PEP program in February.
+In late 2008, during the 2008 financial crisis, Russian entrepreneurs were no longer able to pay for the business training in the U.S. Participants canceled 2009 training trips, and CCI was forced to close the doors of the PEP program in February.